Giveth/giveth-dapp/CONTRIBUTNG.md

 # Contributing
-When bringing people on as conrtibutors we prefer that they start with an issue tagged "good first issue."
-After a contributor has shown they're a good fit and have completed 1 or 2 issues labeled "good first issue" with pull requests that have been accepted we will at this time consider adding them to the *community contributors* team.
-If you've completed issues labeled as such and haven't been added to the team **speak up** we're very busy.
-Most of the time this shouldn't happen.
+When bringing people on as contributors we prefer that they start with an issue tagged "good first issue."
+After a contributor has shown they're a good fit and have completed 1 or 2 issues labeled "good first issue" with pull requests that have been accepted feel free of moving on to other issues.
 We're always thrilled to see new contributors.
-Once an open source contributor has been added to the contributors team they are eligible to apply for and receive reward DAO funds.
+Once an open source contributor has completed an issue labeled "good first issue" they are eligible to apply for and receive reward DAO funds.

 ##

 ## Setup
-In order to get the repo setup before contributions refer to the README.md file.
+In order to get the repository setup before contributions refer to the README.md file.

 ## Contribution Steps